angmorteyfelix/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-All scripts in this folder are relating to shell variables and expansions.
+This is the scripts relating to shell variables and expansion